 The American Friends of the Georgian Group presents a series of lectures and events each season, including study trips in the New York area and further afield.
 Members are also eligible to take part in the programs and activities that the Georgian Group offers in Britain throughout the year.

-Honorary Patron: Mr. Danny Lopez, H. M. Consul General
+Honorary Patron: Ms. Antonia Romeo, H. M. Consul General

 Board of Directors: